SecAI-Lab/pinpoint/README.md

 ## Installation

+Run the installation script to set up all dependencies:

 ```bash
 ./install.sh
 ```

-This script installs the dependencies, clones both backbones, unpacks the packaged data, downloads SAFE's weights, precomputes the BinShot reference embeddings, and verifies the layout.
+This script will:
+- Install the required Python packages
+- Clone the BinShot and SAFE backbones
+- Unpack the packaged data and download SAFE's weights
+- Precompute the BinShot reference embeddings
+- Verify the layout

 It is safe to re-run.
 No disassembler is needed at evaluation time: Ghidra and radare2 analysis and DWARF ground-truth extraction are done offline and shipped as JSON.

 ## Quick Start